cuthie/Research-Portfolio/README.md

-# Industrial Research Portfolio
+# Research Portfolio
 Welcome!
 I'm a postdoctoral researcher specializing in data-driven modelling, control, and signal processing.
-This repository highlights practical projects and research prototypes relevant to industry-focused research roles in autonomous systems, digital twins, and predictive modelling.
+This repository showcases practical projects and research prototypes that are relevant to industry-focused roles in autonomous systems, digital twins, and predictive modeling.

 ## Contents
 - 🔧 [Hybrid MPC for Nonlinear Systems](projects/project3_hybrid_mpc/)